connectedblue/uncountable-content/content/thoughts-2743.md

 ---

-<p>There&#8217;s been a lot of concern lately about biofuels and <a href="https://www.transportenvironment.org/articles/scientist_letter_biofuels">their sustainability</a> which might seem like yet another thoroughly modern problem we&#8217;ve brought upon ourselves.</p>
+<p>There&#8217;s been a lot of scientific concern lately about biofuels and <a href="https://www.transportenvironment.org/articles/scientist_letter_biofuels">their sustainability</a> which might seem like yet another thoroughly modern problem we&#8217;ve brought upon ourselves.</p>